 Average lead-to-close time is five months

-Benchmarking shows chosen keywords have the potential to bring in traffic
+Benchmarking shows chosen keywords to have the potential to bring in traffic

 The industry standard conversion rate for website visitors is 1%